Radiotherapy for oesophageal cancer

 Skin changes

-The skin in the area being treated sometimes gets dry and irritated.
 During your treatment, you are usually advised to:

 Sore throat and difficulty swallowing

 Towards the end of treatment, radiotherapy can make your throat or oesophagus painful.
 You may not be able to swallow properly for a while.
 It can help to eat soft foods until the pain improves.
 Difficulty swallowing and pain can last for a few weeks after radiotherapy finishes.
-Your cancer doctor can give you medicines to help.
+Your cancer doctor or radiographer can give you medicines to help.

 Dry mouth